-On every other Friday night the International Ministry hosts a family game night at BCC.
+Once or twice a month on Friday nights the International Ministry hosts a family night at BCC.
 Bring some food, hang out, and help in any way possible.
-If you would like to serve contact the church office with as much advanced notice as possible.
+If you would like to serve, contact the church office with as much advanced notice as possible.

 Remember, half the value of mission weeks is the debrief after.
-How it went, and more importantly, how people felt are powerful parts of the growth.
+How it went, and more importantly, how people felt, are powerful parts of the growth.